Virginia Payroll Tax Registration

 Register online for an Employer Withholding Tax account with VATAX by logging into VATAX Online Services for Businesses portal.
 Note: No action required if you have an existing Employer Withholding Tax account from previous tax registrations with VATAX.

-Virginia Unemployment Insurance Setup for LLC, LLP, Corporation
+Virginia Unemployment Insurance Setup for LLP, LLC, Corporation

 1. Register for an Unemployment Insurance Tax Account